ebagdasa/mithridates/README.md

 # Mithridates: Measure and Boost Backdoor Robustness

-Paper: **"Hyperparameter Search Is All You Need For Training-Agnostic Backdoor Robustness"** [[LINK](http://arxiv.org/abs/2302.04977)]
+Paper: **"Mithridates: Boosting Natural Resistance to Backdoor Learning"** [[LINK](http://arxiv.org/abs/2302.04977)]

 This repo is designed to help engineers to measure backdoor vulnerabilities